 Gamera was always a copycat of Toho’s Godzilla, albeit played much more down to juvenile audiences.
 The first film Gammera the Invincible (1965) had enjoyed reasonable success.
 In quick course, the studio Daiei made a string of sequels beginning with Gamera vs Barugon here and followed by Gamera vs Gyaos/Return of the Giant Monsters (1967), Destroy All Planets (1968), Attack of the Monsters/Gamera vs Guiron (1969), Gamera vs Jiger/Gamera vs Monster X/Monsters Invade Expo 70 (1970), Gamera vs Zigra (1971) and Gamera: Super Monster (1980).
-The series was revived in the 1990s with very impressive results by director Shusuke Kaneko with Gamera, The Guardian of the Universe (1995), Gamera 2: Assault of Legion (1996) and Gamera 3: Revenge of Iris (1999), as well as the subsequent Gamera the Brave (2006).
-Gamera vs Barugon is available in several different editions – the original Japanese version runs to 101 minutes but in the US release, where it was retitled War of the Monsters, this was cut down to 88 minutes.
-The restored version available today runs to 106 minutes.
+The series was revived in the 1990s with very impressive results by director Shusuke Kaneko with Gamera, The Guardian of the Universe (1995), Gamera 2: Assault of Legion (1996) and Gamera 3: Revenge of Iris (1999), while there was also a subsequent film with Gamera the Brave (2006).

 When it comes to the first of their Gamera sequels here, Daiei do exactly what Toho did in their first Godzilla sequel Gigantis the Fire Monster (1955) and every single one thereafter – that is to say, they add another monster to the mix and the film culminates with a showdown between the two monsters.
 It took Toho four films before they came up with the idea of making Godzilla into a good guy but Daiei do so with Gamera’s second outing – although they are probably just taking their lead from Toho who made the switch-over a couple of years earlier with Ghidrah the Three-Headed Monster (1964).

 Even though the film is in colour and a certain amount of effort is being made in the adventure scenes, the effects are still the weaker ones that dogged all the 1960s/70s Gamera films.
 The mass destruction is variable, while the models frequently look obvious.
-The killer is when it comes to Barugon who has ridiculous cartoony eyes that leave you unable to take it seriously whenever it turns up.
+What kills the film is when it comes to Barugon who has ridiculous cartoony eyes that leave you unable to take it seriously whenever it turns up.
 One of the more WTF features that Barugon has is the ability to sprout energy rainbows from its back.

 Japanese trailer here:-